 We are thrilled to welcome you to Hylton on the Hill, our new outdoor performance space with seating on a natural rise just behind the theater.
-Enjoy these performances in your own seating area, physically distanced from other audience members.
 Get all the answers about what to expect when you attend an event at Hylton on the Hill.

 All parking for Hylton on the Hill events is in the Tower Lot behind the Hylton Center.
 You will be directed to the parking area when you arrive for the event.
 Accessible parking spaces are also available in the Tower Lot.